Add font

 Temek harbours fauna and flora as magnificent as its terrains, including large mammals that occupy huge expanses of land.
 Mountain gorillas, pygmy hippos, mpingo trees (whose timber is prized for musical instruments) and the northern white rhino are just some of the species symbolic of this region.
 Harbouring the richest population of freshwater fish anywhere on Syseria, over 3,000 species, 1,500 species of birds, 250 species of reptiles, 600 species of amphibian, countless varieties of insects and arachnids, Temek is a land of savage beauty.
 Syseria's largest species of spiders, frogs, mammals, and carrion birds all originate from Temek.
 Millions of migratory seabirds and fish originate in Temek, or stop their as part of their journeys around the world.

-This is a land favored by Lizardmen for its hot climate.
-Lizardmen throughout Temek often trade in ivory and diamonds.
+This is a land favored by Ixchalcouatl for its hot climate.
+Ixchalcouatl throughout Temek often trade in ivory and diamonds.

 There are many economies pulsing through Temek.
 Primary exports include ivory, palm oil, gold and diamonds, iron ore, copper, and exotic birds and animals.
 Imports include metals and jewelry, leather, spices, and weapons.